"Marty is incredibly responsive and practical, and he is a tough litigator. He has the ability to see more than one path forward.”

 Publications & Presentations

-Zoltick, M. and Colgate, J., The Application of Data Protection Laws in (Outer) Space, The International Comparative Legal Guide (ICLG) to Data Protection Laws and Regulations 2019 (August 2019).
+Zoltick, M. and Colgate, J., The Application of Data Protection Laws in (Outer) Space, International Comparative Legal Guide (ICLG) to: Data Protection 2019 (July 2019).

 IEEE Radio & Wireless Week The Internet of Things Meets the Internet of Space Summit, Presenter, "IoT and IoS Technologies and the Evolving Data Privacy and Cybersecurity Legal Landscape: “Danger, Will Robinson!”
 (January 2019).